Eagle Farm Airport: Allied Technical Air Intelligence Unit (ATAIU)

-At the time of the Japanese bombing of Pearl Harbour and the outbreak of the Pacific War on 7 December 1941, Allied forces had virtually no knowledge of Japanese aircraft or their performance capabilities.
+At the time of the Japanese bombing of Pearl Harbor and the outbreak of the Pacific War on 7 December 1941, Allied forces had virtually no knowledge of Japanese aircraft or their performance capabilities.

 To sort out this dilemma became the responsibility of the Allied Technical Air Intelligence Unit (ATAIU) under the command of General MacArthur.

 The unit gathered crashed and captured Japanese planes, superior to anything in the Allied air forces, and rebuilt them to fly over Brisbane so engineers could develop new aircraft to match them.
 The Eagle Farm unit eventually rebuilt at least 30 aircraft.
 Japanese flight instruments were replaced by US instruments, engine instruments were retained and US radio equipment and oxygen system replaced the Japanese types.

 Captain Frank T. McCoy Jr. and Technical Sergeant Francis 'Fran' Williams headed up a 'Materiel Section' to evaluate captured Japanese equipment.
 Williams suggested a series of simple code names.
 Japanese fighter aircraft were given male names, bombers were given female names and transport aircraft were given names starting with the letter T. The coding system became known as MacArthur Southwest Pacific Code Name System.
 McCoy's group became responsible for producing code names and associated silhouettes for aircraft identification.

 McCoy, Williams and others initially used their own names for aircraft, then went to relatives and friends for more names.
 The bomber Louise was named after Frank McCoy's wife and June was named after his daughter.
 Flight Sergeant George Rimmington RAAF, was the ATAIU's technical illustrator.
 He produced silhouette drawings for aircraft recognition.
 His name George was used to identify the Kawanishi N1K-J Navy interceptor fighter.